nopara73/ZeroLink/README.md

 As Maxwell noted:
 > Any transaction privacy system that hopes to hide user's addresses should start with some kind of anonymity network.
 This is no different.
 Fortunately networks like Tor, I2P, Bitmessage, and Freenet all already exist and could all be used for this.
 (Freenet would result in rather slow transactions, however)

-Another advantage of CoinShuffle++ is that it does not require such anonimity network as an external dependency, rather it implements its own P2P mixing protocol, DiceMix:
+Another advantage of CoinShuffle++ is that it does not require such anonymity network as an external dependency, rather it implements its own P2P mixing protocol, DiceMix:
 >  We conceptualize these P2P anonymous communication protocols as P2P mixing, and present a novel P2P mixing protocol, DiceMix, that needs only four communication rounds in the best case, and 4 + 2f rounds in the worst case with f malicious peers.

-AnonWork requires such P2P anonymous protocols at mixing and at transaction broadcasting.
-[Tor](https://www.torproject.org/) is the most widely deployed such protocol, therefore AnonWork chooses to rely on it.
-Note also an AnonWork compliant application should not use a Tor proxy to the clearnet, but rather stay inside the Tor network and constrain its communication with [hidden services](https://www.torproject.org/docs/hidden-services.html.en).
+HiddenLink requires such P2P anonymous protocols at mixing and at transaction broadcasting.
+[Tor](https://www.torproject.org/) is the most widely deployed such protocol, therefore HiddenLink chooses to rely on it.
+Note also an HiddenLink compliant application should not use a Tor proxy to the clearnet, but rather stay inside the Tor network and constrain its communication with [hidden services](https://www.torproject.org/docs/hidden-services.html.en).
 This is to protect against of various [attacks](https://en.wikipedia.org/wiki/Tor_(anonymity_network)#Weaknesses).

 Elimination of Tor dependency should be an interest of future research.